openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 - Avoid including one-time costs like model loading.

-- Track separately operations which occurred outside the OpenVINO Runtime (like video decoding).
+- The operations which occur outside the OpenVINO Runtime (like video decoding) should be tracked separately.

 > **NOTE**: Some image pre-processing can be baked into the IR and accelerated accordingly.
 For more information, see the [Embedding the Preprocessing guide](Additional_Optimizations.md).
 Additional information are also present in the [Runtime Optimizations of the Preprocessing guide](../../optimization_guide/dldt_deployment_optimization_common.md).